NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Besmara - Major Boon.md

-**Major Boon:** You seem to be unaffected by storms.
+You seem to be unaffected by storms.

 You ignore all effects and penalties caused by precipitation and winds, and you can see normally through fog, rain, and other weather conditions.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*